What’s the deal with Bitcoin?

 2. You don’t have to deal with annoying banks, and you don’t need to trust banks to handle your money responsibly!
 Your money is in your own hands!

-3. It’s entirely managed online
+3. Manage your BitCoins entirely online

 4. Its value is currently increasing in money

-Just make sure that you don’t forget your password like Hamish and Andy!
+I think that Bitcoins are a potentially great way to start investing.
+But just make sure that you don’t forget your password like Hamish and Andy!

 – Written by Zac, Work Experience Week